di98jgu/douml/README.md

  classes that is used everywhere and thus is vital to understand.
  - (2014-05-11) Two new diagrams have been added, _mystr_ and _myio_.
  More *new* statements is found in _Settings_.
+ - (2014-05-19) More diagrams have been added.
+The diagram _misc_depend_ provide an overview of the most important classes and their dependencies.
+ Classes is really just files.
+They contain various classes, global functions, structs and enumerations.
+No namespace is used, everything is in global space.
+Most of the content in the package _misc_ has been mapped.
+Lite new is to be learned right now.
+The package _dialog_ and _diagram_ is of greater interest.

 Contact
 -------